-Yet her experience here led to discouragement and a sense of the deep systemic and political problems of conservation efforts worldwide.
-Realizing that conversation problems were directly related to mistreatment of people, Endion became more politically aware as her life journey led to Southeast Asia, Australia, and back to the United States.
+Realizing that conservation problems were directly related to mistreatment of people, Endion became more politically aware as her life journey led to Southeast Asia, Australia, and back to the United States.
 With her focus on helping people, she gravitated to mentorship programs for refugees.
 In Albuquerque, she began mentoring families through Catholic Charities and teaching people about the outdoors through The New Mexico Wilderness Alliance.

-Endion has written character narratives for the Cibola National Forest (through The Wilderness Alliance) and contracts as an Environmental Educator for the Albuquerque Water Authority.
+Endion currently writes for the Cibola National Forest through The Wilderness Alliance and also serves as an Environmental Educator for the Albuquerque Water Authority.